A Normative–Computational Architecture for Interpreting and Acting Under Uncertainty

 4. Empirical Discriminability

-The extension must produce at least one measurable difference from the reduced model in a defined regime.
+The extension must produce at least one measurable difference relative to the reduced model within a defined regime.

 Reproducible Test